Image Credit: Jason Benz Bennee/Shutterstock.com

-The advancement of robotics and the large-scale use of these devices have increased the need for computer simulation of robots.
-To this end, researchers are also designing new robots, conducting task planning of existing robots, cycle time estimation and performance evaluation.
+The advancement of robotics and the large-scale use of these devices has increased the need for computer simulation of robots.
+To this end, researchers are also designing new robots, conducting task planning of existing robots, cycle time estimation, and performance evaluation.

 Robotic Technology in Mines

 In addition to some of the aforementioned tasks performed by robots at the mine site, these devices are particularly useful in their ability to significantly reduce the chances of accidents occurring on site.
 Currently, some common applications of robotic technology within the mining industry include:

 - Robotic devices for drilling and bolting mine roofs for improved stability